|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 It is important to note that these properties are persistent--when associated with an administrator, the properties (which mirror, in part, the target properties listed above) are automatically passed to any targets that are discovered or created by the administrator.

-In the following illustration, two administration groups are created, Production and Test, because monitoring settings for production targets will differ from the monitoring settings for test targets.
+In the following administration group hierarchy, two administration groups are created under the node Root Administration Group, Production and Test, because monitoring settings for production targets will differ from the monitoring settings for test targets.

 Additional levels in the administration group hierarchy can be added based on other target properties.
 Typically, additional levels are added if there are additional monitoring (or management) settings that need to be applied and these could be different for different subsets of targets in the administration group.
 For example, in the Production group, there could be additional monitoring settings for targets in Finance line of business that are different from targets in Sales line of business.
 In this case, an additional level based on Line of Business target property level would be added.